-In our research we are interested in selective transformations.
-Spanning from regio-, chemo-, to enantioselectivity all being achieved by first-row transition metal catalysis combined with electrosynthesis and photoredox catalysis.
+In our research we are interested in selective transformations and aim to merge concepts from biocatalysis with semiconductors.
+Spanning from regio-, chemo-, to enantioselectivity all being achieved by metal-free or first-row transition metal catalysis combined with electrosynthesis and photoredox catalysis.

-Our first research area circulates around (non-natural) amino acids (nnAA).
-We aim to synthesize various cyclic or acyclic, tertiary or quarternary, di- or oligo amino acids for a diverse set of applications ranging from potential drug molecules to materials with advanced properties.
+We aim to synthesize (non-canonical) amino acids (ncAA) like various cyclic or acyclic, tertiary or quarternary, di- or oligo amino acids for a diverse set of applications ranging from potential drug molecules to materials with advanced properties.

-Based on long-standing expertise, our second research area continues in oxidation catalysis.
-Mild reaction conditions for site-selective oxidations are developed to obtain rare sugars and value-added hydrocarbons.
-Ideally natural sources or industrial waste streams are utilized as feedstock to make sustainable products.
+Based on long-standing expertise, another research area continues in electrochemical oxidation and reduction reactions and catalysis.
+Mild reaction conditions for site-selective oxidations are developed to obtain rare sugars and value-added heterocycles.
+We are particularly interested in the pH as tunable parameter for chemoselectivity.

 Our Synthetic Tools